This post lists the top things to do in New York in March, updated for 2024.

 See what is available in March by looking at our full calendar.

-For those who want some guidance to enjoy the Bridge after dark, read our guide to walking across the Brooklyn Bridge.
+For those who want some guidance on how to enjoy the bridge after dark, read our guide to walking across the Brooklyn Bridge.

-Or join us for our 911 Memorial and Brooklyn Bridge Night Tour.
-It runs Tuesday, Fridays and Sundays at 7:30 pm from March through October.
+Or join us for our 911 Memorial and Brooklyn Bridge Night Tour which runs as a private tour and takes approximately two hours.